Sherry Del Rizzo: Director of Marketing

 Over the years, she’s led international marketing initiatives, executed campaigns that sparked action, and built resources that helped organizations amplify their impact.
 From strategizing brand positioning to shaping digital content that resonates, Sherry has always thrived at the intersection of creativity, strategy, and connection.
 For her, marketing isn’t just about promotion it’s about translating ideas into stories people actually want to engage with and when you get the mix of ingredients right the result is nothing short of magic.

-Today, Sherry leads ADOPTER Media’s inbound content marketing, SEO strategy, brand authority, and knowledge base development.
-Translation: she makes sure the agency’s expertise shows up in the right places from search rankings to industry conversations.
+Today, Sherry leads editorial at ADOPTER Media, translating the agency's campaign experience and podcast advertising expertise into education for the industry.
+Her job, in short: take what ADOPTER learns from running real campaigns and turn it into something worth reading.
+She also drives the agency's inbound content marketing, SEO strategy, and brand authority, making sure that expertise shows up everywhere it should, from search rankings to industry conversations.
 One of her favorite recent wins?
-A blog on YouTube sponsorships for marketers that managed to outrank Google itself (and yes, she’s still smiling about it).
+A blog on YouTube sponsorships for marketers that managed to outrank Google itself (and yes, she's still smiling about it).

 Storytelling has always been her throughline.
 She’s produced short films and documentary-style projects designed to ensure audiences feel exactly what the creators wanted to share.
 She’s also co-authored Podcast Advertising Works: Essential Insights and Tools for Success in 2025, produced AdOps: The Podcast That Keeps Ads on Track, and developed cornerstone guides that both curious newcomers and seasoned marketers can use to plan and optimize campaigns.